VarLog/GetData_CourseProject/CodeBook.md

 > tidy <- run_analysis()
 ```

-Be sure that the Samsung data is in your working directory or use the `datadir=` argument.
+Check that the Samsung data is in your working directory or use the `datadir=` argument.

 ## Structure of the result dataset

 A copy of the result tidy dataset saved in the `tidy.txt` file.
-It contains a table with 180 observation of 50 variables.
+It contains a table with 180 observations of 50 variables.

 ```
  $ subj.id             : int  [1..30]